aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-attachments/get-individual-attachment/_index.md

 fileStream.Close();
 ```

-### Sample source code for Get Individual Attachment using Aspose.Words for .NET
+### Sample source code for Get Individual Attachment using Aspose.PDF for .NET

 ```csharp